WhaleJ84/config_displays/README.md

 - Options to go back a menu.
 - Show relevant resolutions; currently not all resolutions are actually valid, despite xrandr displaying them.
-- Improve aspect ratio algorithm to work better with weird ratio resolutions (e.g. 1366x768 returns 683:384)
+- Improve aspect ratio algorithm to work better with weird ratio resolutions (e.g. 1366x768 returns 683:384, as shown in demo.)
 - Find a way to filter out outputs xrandr shows but you don't have.
 - Countdown for the autoconfig feature in case of broken display.
 - Code optimisation.